anithaalve/traveb/README.md

 A progress web app to connect distant travelers and local business to provide/seek service as exchange.

 ### Prerequisites
-1. Virtuslenv running on fedora(centos 7) preferred
+1. Virtualenv running on fedora(centos 7) preferred
 2. Django 1.1
 3. Python 3.6
 4. Angular 5